soulwing/pinject/README.md

-A given converter can support more than one type -- the target type of the injection point is provided as context when the converter is called upon to converter a property value.
+A given converter can support more than one type -- the target type of the injection point is provided as context when the converter is called upon to convert a property value.
 The context also provides the means to invoke other converters, which is useful when converting compound types.

 Every converter has a name.
 The names of the converters included with